minad/consult/README.md

   * `consult-buffer` (`-other-window`, `-other-frame`): Enhanced version of `switch-to-buffer` with support for virtual buffers.
 Supports live preview and recursive editing while previewing.
-If Selectrum is used `consult-buffer` supports prefixes for narrowing.
+The command supports narrowing.
 You can type `b SPC`, `f SPC`, `m SPC` and `v SPC` in order to narrow to buffers, files, bookmarks and views respectively.
-Unfortunately this is (not yet?) supported by the generic `completing-read` implementation.
   * `consult-bookmark`: Select or create bookmark.
 You might prefer the more powerful `consult-buffer` instead, which includes bookmarks.
   * `consult-recent-file` (`-other-window`, `-other-frame`): Select a recent